OV3RLORDS-MODS/Modix-GamePanel/README.md

 # Mod-Manager-Modix-
-The Mod Manager standalone is designed to help you install, manage, update, and organize your Project Zomboid or even other games mods in a user-friendly interface.
+The Mod Manager standalone is designed to help you install, manage, update, and organize your Project Zomboid or even other game mods in a user-friendly interface.
 It allows you to enable/disable mods, edit mod details, check for updates, and even download mods directly from the Steam Workshop.

 - Modix Server Manager